gecBurton/fhirlight/README.md

 ## status

 * This project is in alpha.
-* A strict subset of the UK Core FHIR spec has been identified.
+* A strict subset of the UK Core FHIR spec to identify has been identified.
 * All profiles now have a minimal model-serializer-view and are tested against the UK Core examples for API:
   * GET ✅
   * POST ✅